percona/pmm-doc/docs/faq.md

 When a monitored service metric reaches a defined threshold, PMM Server can trigger alerts for it using embedded Grafana Alerting functionality.

-For this, you must configure alerting rules that define conditions under which an alert should be triggered, and the communication points used to send the alert (e.g. email).
+For this, you must configure alerting rules that define conditions under which an alert should be triggered, and the contact points used to send the alert (e.g. email).

 Percona templated alerts enable you to create alerts based on built-in or custom templates to simplify the alert setup process.
 Grafana managed alerts allows attaching rules to your dashboard panel and enables you to create more sophisticated alerting rules.
 In addition, it can be easier to manage installations with a large number of hosts.
 This additional flexibility comes at the expense of simplicity.